-With more than 200 public and resort courses in the state, designed by world-famous architects and tucked into the most scenic nooks and crannies, the lush green fairways nearly outnumber Colorado’s renowned ski slopes.
+From the vast plains east of Denver to the snowcapped peaks to the west, Colorado is blessed with an extraordinary landscape, perfect for dramatic golf courses.
+There are more than 200 public and resort courses in the state, designed by world-famous architects and tucked into the most scenic nooks and crannies.
+And best of all, it can be played year-round in the Denver metro area thanks to mild weather.
 Here's a look at some of the best public and resort golf courses you can play that are easily accessible from Denver.

-Fox Hollow Golf Course offers 27 championship holes on three distinctly different nines, wide open spaces, Rocky Mountain vistas, sparkling streams and wildlife.
+Fox Hollow in Lakewood offers 27 championship holes on three distinctly different nines, wide open spaces, Rocky Mountain vistas, sparkling streams and wildlife.
 A choice of five sets of tees allows for all golfers to feel at home.
 With the potential combination of different nines and different tees, the avid golfer need not tire of playing at Fox Hollow.
 Golf Digest recognized Fox Hollow as a Top 10 course in its category.
 After golf, The Den at Fox Hollow offers great food and drink.

-Home to all three Colorado Open Championships and located 20 minutes from downtown Denver, Green Valley Ranch Golf Club is in a perfect location for golfers looking for a convenient and challenging round.
+Home to all three Colorado Open Championships and located 20 minutes from downtown Denver, Green Valley Ranch is in a perfect location for golfers looking for a convenient and challenging round.
 Make par or better on each of the last three holes and you'll earn a free drink.
 That's because the course's homestretch is one of the toughest in the state, especially the 639-yard, double-dogleg eighteenth.
 There's also an outstanding par-three course and the renowned McGetrick Golf Academy, making Green Valley Ranch one of the most family-friendly courses in Colorado.

-Aside from Jim Engh's ubiquitous multi-tiered greens and deep grass-faced bunkers, you'll have to navigate around the ruins of a chimney in the middle of the first fairway as well as rusted mining equipment and a series of rock outcroppings and cliffs on two of the back-nine's par fives.
+Aside from Jim Engh's ubiquitous multi-tiered greens and deep grass-faced bunkers, you'll have to navigate around the ruins of a chimney in the middle of the first fairway as well as rusted mining equipment and a series of rock outcroppings and cliffs on two of the back nine's par fives.
 Some might consider such hazards gimmicky, but almost all agree that Fossil Trace is downright fun.
 Book your tee time early, as this Golden experience tends to fill up fast.

 Former PGA Tour great Tom Weiskopf seems to have a knack for designing mountain courses and The Ridge at Castle Pines is a prime example.
 Located just minutes outside of Denver in Castle Rock, The Ridge is nestled into towering pine forests and offers two distinctly different nines.
 The front nine on this 6,939-yard layout is closed in by homes, but features some thrilling holes, like the downhill par-four ninth that sets up unobstructed views of Pikes Peak.
 The more secluded back nine runs through dense pines and outcroppings.
 Consistently rated the "Best Course to Hold an Event" by Colorado AvidGolfer magazine, The Ridge also offers top-notch dining, service and one of the best clubhouses in the state.